 - Rent Out Your Truck

 1. Make Food Deliveries

 Food delivery companies like Uber Eats and DoorDash don’t mind if you make your deliveries with a truck.
 You just need to meet their vehicle requirements.

 For Uber Eats, for example, the minimum vehicle requirements are:

-- Vehicle does not have commercial banding
+- Does not have commercial branding

 As a food delivery driver, you’ll pick up prepared food and deliver it right to the customer’s door.

 Taking advantage of incentives like Quest and Boost can make Uber Eats one of the best paying delivery jobs available.

 You may think since you drive a truck, you can’t drive for rideshare companies, but that’s not exactly true.
 Although a two-door pickup truck won’t qualify, they don’t mind if you drive a truck as long as it has four independent opening doors and there’s enough room to carry at least four passengers.